Colpoys (1803 ship): 1807

 The captured vessels were: Deux Amis (armed with two 4-pounder guns), Trois Frere Horaces (armed with four swivel guns, Veronique (laden with wheat), Sans Pareil (laden with wheat), Marie Francoise (in ballast), Mairie Louise (in ballast), Bon Janton (in ballast), Pascal (in ballast), and Gaulle (in ballast).
 Their crews escaped on shore with all their papers.
 The crew of a tenth chasse-maree scuttled their vessel to prevent the British from capturing her.
 The British drove six on to the shore, one of which was armed with six guns.
 The schooner Alban shared in the prize money for the action.
 The lugger Trois Amis and the chasse maree Courier de Nantes, each of about 20 tons (bm), and their cargoes, were auctioned on 20 April 1807 at Plymouth.

-In addition, between 1 April and 10 June the small squadron captured and destroyed two sloops, Rosalie and Jeune Marie, and five chasse-marées: Petit Marie, Patriot, Marianne, Belle Louise Josephine, and Marie Françoise.
-Colpoys escorted the prizes back to Plymouth.
-Lastly, French shore batteries sank one chasse-marée, of unknown name, after the British had captured her.

-Post-naval careerColpoys first appeared in the Register of Shipping in 1806.
-The entry gave her master as W. Neale, her owner as T. Lockyer, and her occupation as government service based out of Plymouth.
-The entry also described her as a schooner.
-This entry continues unchanged through 1811.
-She was no longer listed in 1812, and never appeared in Lloyd's Register.